evolbioinfo/gotree/README.md

 *  support: Modify branch supports
     * clear       Clear supports from input trees
     * setrand     Assign a random support to edges of input trees
+    * scale       Scale branch supports from input trees by a given factor
 *  stats:       Print statistics about the tree, its edges, its nodes, if it is rooted, and its tips
     * edges
     * nodes